Thank you to our 2013 sponsors!

 Posted in Speaker Spotlights | Comments Off on Speaker Spotlight: Brad Muncs!

-Victor will be giving a talk titled Steps to Securing WordPress.
+Yannick will be giving a talk titled Plugins: A Double-Edged Sword.

 What is your favorite improvement to WordPress this past year?